 The mission of the Yuma County Sheriff’s Office Crisis Management Unit (CMU) is to operationally support all Sheriff’s Office units with negotiating skills during hostage situations, during kidnappings, with barricaded subjects, during critical incidents and/or with any major investigations.

-The CMU is commanded by the Investigations Lieutenant.
+The CMU is commanded by a Lieutenant.
 Members of this unit are selected after very thorough and critical process.
 The CMU currently has nine members who maintain regular employment with the department and are FBI Certified Hostage Negotiators and undergo special training in negotiating techniques.

 Critical Accident Response Team

 The Sheriff’s Office Critical Accident Response Team (CART) provides professional traffic accident investigation for motor vehicle accidents that result in death or serious injury.
 CART also investigates motor vehicle accidents involving Sheriff’s Office vehicles, motor vehicle accidents involving other agencies and other accidents as directed by the Sheriff.
 Patrol Deputies assume the major responsibility for traffic enforcement and accident investigation during their regular duty hours.
 However, fatal accidents or serious injury accidents require the expertise of CART.

 CART not only responds to YCSO calls, but also assists other agencies on a request basis.
 In addition, the CART team works closely with personnel from the Yuma County Attorney’s Office and the Yuma County Highway Department to provide accident reconstruction and analysis of accidents to review and assess liability, if necessary.

 CART is fortunate to have the benefit of the Traffic Deputies, the analysts, the documentation specialist, and liability review team.
 The cooperative efforts and professional investigation of accidents by CART helps identify liability to the County, if any, and enables Deputies to return to their patrol duties.